Please note that Tapas no longer supports Internet Explorer.

 “But what about this one?”
 Her assistant showed another drawing.
 This one had more frills and a longer skirt, stopping at the ankles.
 It also looked pretty.

-“Assistant!
-What should we do?”
-She picked up the dozen drawings.
-“Everything fits her perfectly!”
 Why did it feel like she was more enthusiastic about this than me?
 It was getting noisy as the two of them debated on which drawing was the best.
-More bows, less frills.
+More bouncing ribbons, less flowy frills.
 It all looked pretty, no?

 “Which one do you like the most, sweetie?”
 Mom had also gotten a makeover, sporting a new elegant dress.
 She looked in her element as it flowed nicely on her tall figure.
-“I think this one would look cute on you!”
-She picked the one with the knee-length skirt and ribbons.

-“W-what is it?”
+“Ah!
+Lady Victoria!”
 My mother’s hands were seized.

 “That’s right!
 How could we forget!
 Assistant, pick out all the cutest ones!”

-My new dress bounced up and down whenever I kicked my legs, creating soft ripples across the white fabric.
+My new dress bounced up and down whenever I kicked my legs, creating soft ripples across the light-pink fabric.
 Ripple, ripple, the frills frilled this way and that way.
 The seamstress also gave me a new pair of gloves which fit snugly like a glove, or like the stockings I currently wore.

-A plate of cookies was served to me as I sat with my mom in the gazebo in the garden.
-She was taking a nap while still holding a cookie in her hands.
+A plate of cookies was served to me as I sat with my mom in the garden gazebo.
+She had fallen into a nap while still holding unto a cookie in her hands.
+Even as the sounds of clashes and roars shook the otherwise calm afternoon, she didn’t drop it.

-Even as the sounds of clashing and roars shook the otherwise calm afternoon, she didn’t drop it.
-Going on an investigation, I found myself looking on at a dozen knights training with their shirts off.
-The glistening sweat dripping from their toned muscles flew off each time they roared and swung their cold hard steel swords.
-Surrounding the training area were several tribunes, making it easy to hide myself.
+Going on an investigation on where the sounds were coming from, I found myself looking on at a dozen knights training with their shirts off.
+The glistening sweat dripping from their toned muscles flew off each time they yelled and swung their cold hard steel swords.
+Surrounding the training area were several tribunes, making it easy to hide myself between the seats.

 “Look over there man, there’s some kid watching us.”